-Josh Becker has been teaching courses in psychology, education, and human services at GCC since 2002, alongside other work in community, educational, and clinical settings.
-He sees the world through a social justice lens: In both his professional work and personal endeavors, he brings forward issues around the physical and psychological environment, equality, empowerment, and structural/systemic forces that contribute to change.
+Josh Becker’s role on the Traprock Board is as liaison with Greenfield Community College (GCC).
+He is engaged with Traprock’s Juanita and Wally Nelson Scholarship award, andcoordinates the Traprock Fellowship for Peace and Justice at GCC.
+Josh is a professor of psychology, and Social Sciences Co-Chair at GCC.
+He sees the world through a social justice lens: In both his professional work and personal endeavors he brings forward issues around the physical and psychological environment, equality, empowerment, and structural/systemic forces that contribute to change.
 He is especially passionate about helping students clarify their academic, professional, and personal goals, making each class relevant to their life-long learning.
 His academic interests lie in that space where the fields of cultural studies, education, and psychology intertwine.
-Josh holds a Master’s degree in school counseling, as well as a Certificate of Advanced Graduate Studies in child development from UMass Amherst.
-He completed his Master’s and Doctor of Psychology degrees at Union Institute & University.

 Suzanne Carlson has been committed to nonviolent activism since 1983, including various acts of “divine resistance” to weapons of mass destruction, militarism, racism, and materialism.
-Following participation in the Walk for the Earth 1984 (from California to Washington DC), she joined Jonah House and the Atlantic Life Community and served a year in prison for a Plowshares action against the Trident first-strike nuclear system.
+Following her participation in the 1984 Walk for the Earth from California to Washington DC, she joined Jonah House and the Atlantic Life Community and served a year in prison for a Plowshares action against the Trident first-strike nuclear system.
 Besides living simply and in community, she has participated in several acts of resistance as well as community-building and local food production.
-She serves on the Board to promote Traprock’s mission toward peace and social and economic justice.
+Suzanne is a board member of Visioning BEAR Circle Intertribal Coalition, and a co-trainer for the curriculum “Walking in Balance with All My Relations.”
+She also serves on the steering committee of Middle East Peace and Justice Coalition/W.Mass, and on the board of Citizens Awareness Network (nukebusters.org).
+As board member, Suzanne promotes Traprock’s mission toward achieving peace and social and economic just ice.

 Anna Gyorgy joined the Board in 2016 when the international website she coordinates (www.wloe.org) was accepted as a sponsored Traprock project.
 The Women & Life on Earth Internet Project was founded in 1999 to bring work and networking around women and peace, ecology and global justice online.
 The name comes from a northeastern ecofeminist network that Anna was part of back in 1980-82: Women & Life on Earth.
 Active in western Mass. and beyond in the antinuclear movement, from 1985-2013 she was based in Germany, where the website project was part of a membership organization.
 Now back in her home area, she is a member of the Wendell Energy Committee and through Traprock continues work on the website, with hopes to expand it as a resource for the social and ecological justice movements so needed now.

-Starting in the early 1980’s, she was a pioneer in writing peace education curriculum that addresses oppression.
-In 1981 she became the first Traprock Peace Education Coordinator and was editor-in-chief of the flip chart project called “Facing the Facts.”
-Today she offers school residencies on social skills and social justice.
+From the early 1980’s, she pioneered peace education curriculum, and taught the first graduate school classes in New England on conflict resolution training.
+In 1981 she became the first Traprock Peace Education Coordinator and was editor-in-chief of the Traprock flip chart project “Facing the Facts.”

 Sher Sweet began her involvement with Traprock in 1979 after she discovered Traprock’s passionate commitment to non-violence and anti-militarism.
-She has been an educator most of her life and has taught students about religious literacy, non-violence, ethics, feminism, justice and world religions for over 30 years at Northfield Mt.
-Hermon School.
-Throughout most of Sher’s teaching career, justice has been an over-arching theme, along with challenging the materialistic, and superficial aspects of pop culture.
-When Sher left NMH School in 2009, she joined the Board of Traprock to continue working on values of justice and non-violence.
-In 2015, she finished her training to become a multi-faith spiritual counselor and now works at the Farren Care Center in Turner’s Falls.
+She has been an educator most of her life and taught students about religious literacy, non-violence, ethics, feminism, justice and world religions for over 30 years at Northfield Mt.
+Hermon School (NMH).
+Throughout most of Sher’s teaching career, justice has been an over-arching theme, along with challenging the materialistic, and superficial aspects of popular culture.
+Teaching students to think critically was always paramount.
+After leaving NMH in 2009, Sher joined the Board of Traprock to continue working on values of justice and non-violence.
+In 2015, she finished training to become a multi-faith spiritual counselor, and works at Baystate Hospice.